HPCL/easy-parallel-graph/rapl/README.md

 	$(CC) $(CFLAGS) -o profiled_target <other objects> power_rapl.o $(LDLIBS)
 ```

-Then put something like this inside your source code
+Then put something like this inside your source code.
+This will work with C or C++.
 ```
 #ifdef POWER_PROFILING
 #include "power_rapl.h"